TDG-Platform/docs/Advanced_Image_Preprocessor.md

 ### Quickstart

-This script uses AOP_Strip_Processor to produce orthorectified and atmospherically compensated multispectral and panchromatic images from a raw WorldView-3 (WV03) image over Naples, Italy.
+This script uses Aadvanced Image Preprocessor to produce orthorectified and atmospherically compensated multispectral and panchromatic images from a raw WorldView-3 (WV03) image over Naples, Italy.

 ```python
 # Quickstart Example producing an Orthorectified and AComp output for MS + PAN